Adopted December 24, 1958

 Section 6 – Secretary.
 The Secretary or a designate shall attend all meetings of the Members of the Society and of the Board of Management and shall record all votes and keep the minutes of such meetings in one or more books provided for the purpose.
 The Secretary shall submit all approved minutes, By-Laws changes, and other such records to the Society’s legal office and to the Board Members within 90 days of such activities.

 Section 7 – Treasurer.
 The Treasurer shall be responsible for and have supervisory custody of all the funds and securities of the Society subject to such regulations as may be imposed by the Board of Management.
 When necessary or proper, the Treasurer may endorse on behalf of the Society for collection, checks, notes, certificates of deposit, and other obligations and shall deposit the same to the credit of the Society at such bank or banks or depository as the Board of Management may designate.
 The Treasurer shall sign all receipts and vouchers and, together with such other officer or officers, if any, as the Board of Management may designate, shall sign all checks of the Society, provided that any one or more other officers or agents of the Society may be authorized by the Board of Management to sign any such receipts, vouchers, or checks either with or without his signature or countersignature; and provided further that promissory notes, if any, issued by the Society shall be signed by the Treasurer or another or others only pursuant to specific authority conferred by the Board of Management.
 The Treasurer shall make such payments as may be necessary or proper to be made on behalf of the Society, subject to the control of the Board of Management and shall be responsible for regularly entering in the books of the Society to be kept for the purposeful and accurate account of all moneys and obligations received and paid or incurred on account of the Society and shall exhibit such books at all reasonable times to any Manager on application at the office of the Society.
 Whenever required by the Board of Management, the Treasurer shall make a full written report covering the financial transactions of the Society.
 The Treasurer may be required to give bond for the faithful performance of the Treasurer’s duties in such sum and with such sureties as the Board of Management may require.
 The Treasurer shall, in general, be responsible for the performance of all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to the Treasurer by the President or by the Board of Management.
 The Treasurer is an ex officio member of the Finance Committee.
+In the event that the President is unable to perform the obligations of office during the President’s first year, the Treasurer will assume the duties of President until a successor is elected.
+During any such period without a President, expenses that are outside those already approved in the budget or by the Board shall be co-signed by the secretary.

 Section 8 – Past President.
 The Past President shall be an honorary, non-voting member of the Board of Management and shall provide advice and council to the Board, particularly from the point of view of assuring continuity and consistency to the actions of the Society.
 The Past President may, by mutual consent, undertake other duties deemed appropriate by the President or the Board of Management.